 Although this may seem like the case on the surface, the fact is, too many ads can greatly impact the visitor experience in a negative way.
 Too many pop-ups count in this category too.
 You don’t want to be reading an article when a mysterious landing page appears.
 All those ads can really slow down the load time too, which can cause the page to bounce around, forcing the visitor to look for answers elsewhere.

-3. Fancy Fonts and Colors
+3. Fancy Fonts and Colours

 You may love the way Edwardian script looks but your visitors won’t.
 Just remember—your website isn’t meant to be an art gallery.
 Your content is what’s important, and being able to easily read that content is equally essential.